Research & Projects

 In 2011, Dr. Grabowski completed an 8-year industry-academia-government research project evaluating safety culture in marine operations and developing leading indicators of maritime safety performance for the American Bureau of Shipping, the U.S. Coast Guard, Exxon Shipping Company (SeaRiver), Overseas Shipholding Group and Maersk, Inc. The results of that research identified a series of key performance indicators and safety culture improvements adopted by the industry participants and heralded at the October 2011 Coast Guard senior leadership 'Missions' conference.
 The project also developed a series of marine industry safety culture survey instruments, and benchmarked results with aviation, medicine, nuclear power and chemical process plant data sets.

-In earlier work, Dr. Grabowski developed a suite of embedded intelligent piloting systems in a decade of collaborative research projects for the U.S. Coast Guard and the U.S. Department of Transportation's Maritime Administration, several coastal states, the Southwest Alaska Pilot's Association, and a variety of shipping companies, environmental groups and native corporations, following the grounding of the Exxon Valdez in 1989.
-The constant thread running through all of Dr. Grabowski's research projects is a consultative analytic-deliberative partnership linking industry, academia and government, in pursuit of shared decision processes and stakeholder resolution of large, complex problems.
-Currently, Dr. Grabowski is studying the challenges associated with oil spill response & logistics/supply chain resource allocation, as well as in extreme warning systems, cyber security, and large-scale debris removal.
+In earlier work, Dr. Grabowski developed a suite of embedded intelligent piloting systems for New York harbor; Prince William Sound, Alaska; and on the St. Lawrence Seaway; in a decade of collaborative research projects for the U.S. Coast Guard and the U.S. Department of Transportation's Maritime Administration, several coastal states, the Southwest Alaska Pilot's Association, and a variety of shipping companies, environmental groups and native corporations, following the grounding of the Exxon Valdez in 1989.
+The constant thread running through all of Dr. Grabowski's research projects involves a consultative analytic-deliberative partnership linking industry, academia and government, in pursuit of shared decision processes and stakeholder resolution of large, complex problems.